okp4/template-python/README.md

 This way, the template promotes:

-- the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), [semantic versionning](https://semver.org/) and [semantic releasing](https://github.com/cycjimmy/semantic-release-action) which automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the artifacts (project tarball, docker images, etc.).
+- the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), [semantic versionning](https://semver.org/) and [semantic releasing](https://github.com/cycjimmy/semantic-release-action) which automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the artifacts (project tarball, docker images, etc.)
 - a uniform way for managing the project lifecycle (depencencies management, building, testing)
 - KISS principles: simple for developers
 - a consistent coding style